Walter Stucki: Reunion at the Walensee, the offer of political asylum and an official motorcade to the border

 The Schloss-Hotel Mariahalden in Weesen in the 1940s.
 The hotel was run by the couple Maria and Walter Wehrli, who had purchased it from the German family Reiff.
 Philippe Pétain and his entourage stayed at the hotel from 24 to 26 April 1945.
 On 25 April, the meeting between Walter Stucki and Philipp Pétain took place at the hotel.

 After the Maréchal's convoy had crossed the border to Switzerland, it continued its journey to Weesen at the western end of the Walensee, where the group spent the night at the Schloss-Hotel Mariahalden, which also served as an internment camp for German and Austrian officers.
 Walter Stucki had given orders to reserve the hotel rooms.
 At the same time, a meeting took place at the Hôtel de Besenval in Paris, the seat of the Envoy of the Swiss Confederation to France.
 Shortly thereafter, Minister Carl J. Burckhardt, who had been appointed Envoy of the Swiss Confederation to France by the Federal Council on 23 February 1945, requested an audience with Général Charles de Gaulle and officially informed him of Maréchal Philippe Pétain's presence in Switzerland and his desire to enter France.
-Général Charles de Gaulle would have preferred the Maréchal to seek asylum in Switzerland, which would have solved the problem for France – and for him.
-Switzerland would have granted Philippe Pétain asylum because Walter Stucki campaigned vigorously on his behalf.
+Général Charles de Gaulle would have preferred the Maréchal to seek asylum in Switzerland, which would have solved the problem for France – and for Général de Gaulle personally.
+Switzerland would have granted Philippe Pétain asylum, as Walter Stucki campaigned vigorously on his behalf.

+Maréchal Philipp Pétain and his wife Eugénie in Vallorbe on 26 April 1945, shortly before crossing the border into France.

 On 25 April, Walter Stucki and Maréchal Philippe Pétain met in Weesen.
 On behalf of Federal Councillor Max Petitpierre, Walter Stucki offered the Maréchal political asylum, but Philippe Pétain firmly rejected it.
 He stated: "I cannot possibly hide in Switzerland and allow others who have carried out my orders to be persecuted and condemned."
 Walter Stucki took note of this and ensured that Philippe Pétain and his entourage could travel with dignity to Vallorbe on 26 April, with a Swiss motorcade, as directly and discreetly as possible, avoiding journalists as much as possible.
-At 07:47 pm that same day, as recorded in the police report, Maréchal Philippe Pétain placed himself in the hands of Général Marie-Pierre Kœnig by crossing the border at Vallorbe, where in nearby Les Hôpitaux-Neufs, at the train station Gare des Hôpitaux-Neufs - Jougne, a special train was already waiting for his onward journey in France.
+At 07:47 p.m. that same day, as recorded in the police report, Maréchal Philippe Pétain placed himself in the hands of Général Marie-Pierre Kœnig by crossing the border at Vallorbe, where in nearby Les Hôpitaux-Neufs, at the train station Gare des Hôpitaux-Neufs - Jougne, a special train was already waiting for his onward journey in France.
 In contrast to the Swiss border authorities, the French troops present did not salute Philippe Pétain.
-Général Kœnig also refused to shake his hand.
-At 09:30 pm the special train left Les Hôpitaux-Neufs towards Paris with the destination station Gare d'Igny, in the southwest of Paris.
+Général Kœnig also refused to shake the Maréchal's hand.
+At 09:30 p.m. the special train left Les Hôpitaux-Neufs towards Paris with the destination station Gare d'Igny, in the southwest of Paris.